ZyadHamed/PM_Studio/README.md

 7. **Export your full project in a readable PDF and show it to your team, your manger, your companyn etc**

 **More is coming soon, Stay Tuned!**

+Icons Used In this project from: (https://www.flaticon.com, Icon authors: Darius Dan, Freepik)